Accountability

 Government accountability

-Measures of government accountability include free and fair elections, protection of human rights, and public confidence in the justice system.
-Examples include the Government Accountability Office (GAO), which audits federal programs to ensure effective use of funds.
+Government accountability involves measures that ensure public officials and agencies act in the best interest of the public.
+This includes transparency in government operations as well as holding officials accountable for their actions.
+Measures of government accountability encompass free and fair elections, protection of human rights, and public confidence in the justice system.
+For example, the Government Accountability Office (GAO) conducts audits of federal programs to verify the effective use of funds.

 Media accountability

-Media accountability is about ensuring the accuracy and fairness of information reported by the media.
-Fact-checking organizations and media scrutiny help maintain high standards of journalism and prevent the spread of misinformation.
+Media accountability is vital for ensuring the accuracy and fairness of information reported by the media.
+Organizations focused on fact-checking, alongside media scrutiny, help maintain high standards of journalism and prevent the spread of misinformation.
+Noteworthy examples include FactCheck.org and PolitiFact, which monitor the media for accuracy and bias.
+Their findings serve to hold media outlets accountable for the information they disseminate.

 Accountability in the workplace

-Internal vs. external accountability
+Internal vs. External accountability

 Internal accountability